RemiLelaidier/IMS-specs/General/general.md

 - What to use ?
 On a technology side ?
 - Need to define general UI - for students and administrators

+External resources
+---

+- Tool used for this task (old but gold) : http://conv.polytech.unice.fr/conv/

 Revisions
 ===